geoserver/geoserver/doc/en/developer/source/policies/community-modules.rst

 The following properties must hold true in order to promote a community module:

-#. **The module has at least a "handful" of users**
+#. **The module is not site-specific and can be configured for use by the general GeoServer community.**

-   In order to avoid cluttering the main code base, only those community modules which are of interest to at least 3 users (this may include the maintainer) are promoted.
+   A community module of interest to multiple users would meet this goal; while a community module that has hard-coded a domain name would not.

 #. **The module has a designated and active maintainer**